syncfusion-content/xamarin-docs/Xamarin/Chat/Styles.md

 ## Suggestion styling

-The SfChat allows customizing the suggestion elements with various suggestion customizations as follows:
+You can applies the styling for the suggestion elements by setting the various suggestion key and values in resource dictionary.

 <table>
 <tr>